Wolfgang Amadeus Mozart: Appearance and character

 Mozart's physical appearance was described by the tenor Michael Kelly in his Reminiscences: "a remarkably small man, very thin and pale, with a profusion of fine, fair hair of which he was rather vain".
 His early biographer Niemetschek wrote, "there was nothing special about [his] physique. ...
 He was small and his countenance, except for his large intense eyes, gave no signs of his genius."
 His facial complexion was pitted, a reminder of his childhood case of smallpox.
 Of his voice, his wife later wrote that it "was a tenor, rather soft in speaking and delicate in singing, but when anything excited him, or it became necessary to exert it, it was both powerful and energetic."

 He loved elegant clothing.
 Kelly remembered him at a rehearsal: "[He] was on the stage with his crimson pelisse and gold-laced cocked hat, giving the time of the music to the orchestra."
-Based on paintings that researchers were able to find of Mozart, he seemed to wear a white wig for most of his formal occasions—researchers of the Salzburg Mozarteum declared that only one of his fourteen portraits they had found showed him without his wig.
+The surviving portraits suggest that Mozart often wore a powdered wig tied in a queue in line with the style of the 18th century for formal occasions.

 Mozart usually worked long and hard, finishing compositions at a tremendous pace as deadlines approached.
-He often made sketches and drafts; unlike Beethoven's, these are mostly not preserved, as his wife sought to destroy them after his death.
+He often wrote sketches, from small snippets to extensive drafts, for his compositions.
+Though many of these were destroyed by his widow, about 320 sketches and drafts survive, covering about 10 percent of the composer's work.

-Mozart lived at the centre of the Viennese musical world and knew a significant number and variety of people: fellow musicians, theatrical performers, fellow Salzburgers, and aristocrats, including some acquaintance with Emperor Joseph II.
-Solomon considers his three closest friends to have been Gottfried von Jacquin, Count August Hatzfeld, and Sigmund Barisani; others included his elder colleague Joseph Haydn, the singers Franz Xaver Gerl and Benedikt Schack, and the horn player Joseph Leutgeb.
+Mozart lived at the centre of the Viennese musical world and knew a significant number and variety of people: fellow musicians, theatrical performers, fellow Salzburgers and aristocrats, including some acquaintance with Emperor Joseph II.
+Solomon considers his three closest friends to have been Gottfried von Jacquin, Count August Hatzfeld and Sigmund Barisani; others included his elder colleague Joseph Haydn, the singers Franz Xaver Gerl and Benedikt Schack and the horn player Joseph Leutgeb.
 Leutgeb and Mozart carried on a kind of friendly mockery, often with Leutgeb as the butt of Mozart's practical jokes.

-He enjoyed billiards, dancing, and kept pets, including a canary, a starling, a dog, and a horse for recreational riding.
+He enjoyed billiards, dancing, and kept pets, including a canary, a starling, a dog and a horse for recreational riding.
 He had a startling fondness for scatological humour, which is preserved in his surviving letters, notably those written to his cousin Maria Anna Thekla Mozart around 1777–1778, and in his correspondence with his sister and parents.
 Mozart also wrote scatological music, a series of canons that he sang with his friends.
 (Note: A list of the canons may be found at Mozart and scatology#In music.)
-He had an ear for languages, and having travelled all over Europe as a boy, was fluent in Latin, Italian, and French in addition to his native Salzburg dialect of German.
+He had an ear for languages, and having travelled all over Europe as a boy, was fluent in French, Italian and Latin in addition to his native Salzburg dialect of German.
 He possibly also understood and spoke some English, having jokingly written "You are an ass" after his 19-year-old student Thomas Attwood made a thoughtless mistake on his exercise papers.